Fire at Wisconsin anti-abortion office investigated as arson

 MADISON, Wis.
-(AP) — Arson investigators were probing a fire Sunday inside the headquarters of anti-abortion group Wisconsin Family Action, where someone had spray-painted a message outside the building.

-Madison police spokeswoman Stephanie Fryer told the Wisconsin State Journal that the fire reported shortly after 6 a.m.
-Sunday in Madison was suspicious in nature.
-No one was injured, and officials were still working to determine how much damage the fire caused.
+(AP) — Vandals struck an anti-abortion group's office in Wisconsin, apparently setting a fire after a Molotov cocktail thrown into the building failed to ignite, authorities said.

-It wasn't immediately clear who vandalized the building, but the message “If abortions aren't safe than you aren't either” was spray-painted on the building.
+Flames were seen coming from Wisconsin Family Action's office shortly after 6 a.m.
+Sunday, and the fire was being investigated as arson.
+It wasn't immediately clear who vandalized the building, but the message "If abortions aren't safe then you aren't either" was spray-painted on the exterior.

+“It appears a specific nonprofit that supports anti-abortion measures was targeted,” Madison Police Chief Shon Barnes said in a statement.
+Police planned a Monday afternoon news conference to provide an update on the investigation.

-The president of the lobbying group, Julaine Appling, said she considers the fire a “direct threat against us” given that it happened just a few days after a draft of a U.S. Supreme Court opinion was leaked suggesting the court may soon overturn the Roe v.
-Wade decision that legalized abortion in this country.
+The vandalism came days after a leak of a draft opinion suggested the U.S. Supreme Court was on course to overturn the landmark Roe v.
+Wade decision that legalized abortion.

+The president of the lobbying group, Julaine Appling, said she considers the fire a “direct threat against us."
 She said people could have been hurt if they had been working in the office at the time.

-Wisconsin politicians, including Democratic Madison Mayor Satya Rhodes-Conway, swiftly criticized the vandalism Sunday.

-“This attack is abhorrent and should be condemned by all,” Republican U.S. Sen. Ron Johnson said.
+“This attack is abhorrent and should be condemned by all,” Johnson said.

 Credit: Alex Shur